 The President's budget proposal for FY2006 included a provision that would have continued to prohibit the use of District and federal funds in support of a needle exchange program.
 H.R.
 3058, as approved by the House on June 30, 2005, also included a provision that would have retained the current law prohibiting the use of federal and District funds for a needle exchange program.
 The Senate version of H.R.
 3058 included a provision that would have prohibited the use of federal funds, but allowed District funds, to be used for a needle exchange program.
-The conference version of H.R.
-3058, as approved by both the House and the Senate, prohibits the use of federal and District funds in support of a needle exchange program.
+The final version of the act, as approved by both the House and the Senate and signed by the President, prohibits the use of federal and District funds in support of a needle exchange program.